 ‘To grasp the full significance of life is the actor’s duty, to interpret it is his problem, and to express it his dedication’

 ‘It’s what I learn from the great actors that I work with.
 Stillness.
-That’s all and that’s the hardest thing’&
+That’s all and that’s the hardest thing’

 The drama department at St Bonaventure’s school has very high standards for the students.
-Although we are delivering a comprehensive and challenging curriculum that helps to develop the students as actors we are also hoping to help them find their voice and have the confidence and self belief to let others hear them.
+Although we are delivering a comprehensive and challenging curriculum that helps to develop the students as actors, we are also hoping to help them find their voice and have the confidence and self belief to let others hear them.

-All take Drama at KS3 for one hour and we aim to take them through a rigorous and demanding programme dealing with issues, exploring the art of storytelling and developing them as confident, articulate young men with strong opinions on their work and the work of their peers.
+All students take Drama at KS3 for one hour and we aim to take them through a rigorous and demanding programme dealing with issues, exploring the art of storytelling and developing them as confident, articulate young men with strong opinions on their work and the work of their peers.

 Examples of the topics and issues that we tackle in this Key Stage include Rites of Passage, Identity, and introductions to Modern Theatre such as Verbatim Theatre.
 They also study some history of theatre practically exploring Shakespeare and Greek Theatre.
 To develop their drama skills we examine Performance skills.
 They work with scripts, improvise and develop drama through facts and information.
 By the end of Key Stage Three we aim for students to have a comprehensive and wide ranging experience of Drama.
 This provides them with an excellent foundation if they wish to study Drama for GCSE.